Change of Value Notices

 Forms are available for download on the BOE website:

-Completed petition forms must be submitted to the BOE within 30 days of the day of the Change of Value Notice.
+Completed petition forms must be submitted to the BOE within 30 days of the Change of Value Notice.